David Miller (sociologist): Israel and Zionism

 In a 19 February letter, Marie van der Zyl, President of the Board of Deputies of British Jews, said Miller's "increasingly hysterical attacks on British Jewish organisations are now raising the prospect of real physical harm."
 She said she was responding to his "attacks against the UK's Jewish community, Jewish communal organisations and Jewish students, which one might charitably describe as completely deranged" and alleged he had a "particular obsession" with the Community Security Trust which Miller said "should be under investigation for its ties with the State of Israel."

-On 28 February, Malia Bouattia, the former President of the UK National Union of Students, supported Miller in an opinion piece for Aljazeera: "The accusations of 'anti-Semitism' levelled at him arise from a lecture he gave on the Zionist movement's involvement in promoting Islamophobia, a well-known fact among scholars who study the Palestinian question."
+On 28 February, Malia Bouattia, the former President of the UK National Union of Students, supported Miller in an opinion piece for Al Jazeera: "The accusations of 'anti-Semitism' levelled at him arise from a lecture he gave on the Zionist movement's involvement in promoting Islamophobia, a well-known fact among scholars who study the Palestinian question."
 According to the Jewish Chronicle, Iranian-backed Press TV wrote that there was a "concerted campaign against Professor Miller" and "intense activity by the Zionist lobby across the length and breadth of the British political landscape."

 On 4 March 2021, historian David Feldman wrote that Miller's work on Israel and Zionism was in the tradition of "conspiracy theorists [who] have pointed to Jews as the malign force driving the modern world."

 In early March 2021, The Times reported Miller had been accused by the APPGAA of antisemitism.
 He had called for the "end of Zionism," and said Israel is "trying to exert its will all over the world."